An optimization-based approach to ranking aggregation with weak order outputs: Integer programming framework

+In addition, we incorporate group-based fairness requirements.
+In many applications, items belong to predefined groups, and the consensus ranking should regulate the representation of these groups among the most visible positions.
+We model this by imposing lower and upper proportional bounds over cumulative prefixes of buckets.
+In this way, fairness is enforced over the ordered structure of the ranking, rather than independently within each bucket, while remaining compatible with the presence of ties.

+A central application of the framework is the Optimal Bucket Order Problem (OBOP).
+In this problem, the input is a pairwise order matrix that describes the degree to which each item is preferred to each other item, and the aim is to find a bucket order whose associated bucket matrix is as close as possible to that input matrix.
+The OBOP is NP-hard, as established in \cite{gionis2006algorithms}.
+Early algorithmic approaches were based on randomized and greedy procedures \citep{ukkonen2009randomized,kenkre2011discovering}.
+Subsequent works proposed improved greedy strategies \citep{aledo2017utopia}, evolution-based methods \citep{aledo2018approaching}, and scalable algorithms for large instances \citep{aledo2021highly}.
+Other metaheuristic approaches have also been explored in \cite{lorena2021biased}.
+We provide, to the best of our knowledge, the first linear programming formulation for this problem.
+This makes it possible to find optimal solutions and, as an additional result, to assess whether previously reported heuristic solutions are optimal or can be improved.

+The proposed formulations are evaluated through computational experiments on benchmark instances derived from PrefLib and MovieLens.
+The experiments analyze the behaviour of the constrained variants, showing how requirements on the number or size of buckets, upper-ranking considerations, and fairness constraints affect both the optimal bucket order and the computational performance of the models.
+In addition, the computational results certify the optimality of most of the best-known heuristic solutions for the OBOP, improve the current best-known solutions for several instances, and provide exact benchmarks for future algorithmic developments.

+Overall, the contribution of this paper is twofold.
+From a modelling perspective, it provides a unified exact optimization framework for rank aggregation with weak-order outputs and shows how several practically relevant requirements can be represented through linear constraints.
+From a computational perspective, it introduces the first exact approach for the OBOP and uses it to certify optimality, improve previous heuristic results, and study the effect of structural and fairness constraints on benchmark instances.

+The remainder of the paper is organized as follows.
+Section~\ref{sec:IPF} introduces the integer programming framework for weak-order aggregation.
+Section~\ref{Sec:OBOP} defines the Optimal Bucket Order Problem and presents its exact formulation.
+Sections~\ref{sec:numero_fijo}, \ref{Sec:TCU}, and \ref{sec:fairness} develop, respectively, the models with a fixed number of buckets, the formulation for selecting an upper part of the ranking while collapsing the remaining items into a final bucket, and the fairness-aware weak-order aggregation model.
+Section~\ref{sec:CE} reports the computational experiments.
+Section~\ref{sec:CFR} summarizes the main conclusions and outlines future research directions.
+Additional technical details are provided in the appendix.

-\section{Integer Programming Framework}
+\section{Integer programming framework}

-In this section, we introduce the integer programming framework that characterizes problems whose solutions are weak orders, following \cite{fiorini2004weak}.
-Recall that a \emph{weak order} (or \emph{bucket order}) is a complete preorder: every pair of items is comparable, ties are allowed, and the relation is transitive, so items may be grouped into ranked equivalence classes.
+We introduce the integer programming framework used throughout the paper to model aggregation problems whose feasible solutions are weak orders, following \cite{fiorini2004weak}.
+A \emph{weak order} (or \emph{bucket order}) is a complete preorder: every pair of items is comparable, ties are allowed, and the relation is transitive.
+Hence, items may be grouped into ordered equivalence classes, also called buckets.